 Reverend John E. Miller, Senior Pastor of Wahiawa Community Church of the Nazarene in Oahu, Hawaii, is building a coalition of churches from many Christian denominations to care for the homeless in their community.

-Building a coalition of churches of differing traditions isn’t something he would have done before getting his master's of ministry at PLNU.
+Building a coalition of churches of differing traditions isn’t something he would have done before getting his master's of christian ministry at PLNU.

 “I used to be kind of closed-minded to working with other denominations until I went to Point Loma.
 I had classes with people from many backgrounds and it opened my mind to working with different people.
 That’s when I got involved working with the (Wahiawa) community and I’ve seen a lot of good things happen because of that involvement.”